 Implementing sneeze guards throughout an office gives the work environment an added layer of protection.
 Sneeze guards create a shield to block the spread of germs and bacteria between office workers.
 The plexiglass barrier limits the transmission of bodily fluids like saliva and mucus from worker to worker.
 Just as the name implies, sneeze guards stop sniffling, sneezing employees from getting other individuals sick.

 Sneeze guard barriers are exceptionally beneficial in office areas with high traffic, frequent visitors, or inadequate space for social distancing.
 Adding sneeze guards to your office space will give your company’s workers, clients, and customers peace of mind when entering the office area.

 As office workers return to communal working spaces, employers must adapt to a new normal to create a healthy and sanitary work environment.
 Ensure workplace wellbeing not just by providing hand sanitizer and masks, but effectively communicating with staff verbally and through signage and e-mails, so they feel comfortable calling in sick if they have to.

-Employing safety strategies in office spaces is an effective way to minimize the transmission of COVID-19, but it is not a perfect solution.
+Employing safety strategies in office spaces is an effective way to minimize the transmission of contagious illnesses during cold and flu season, but it is not a perfect solution.
 While products like sneeze guard panels offer strong protection for people in an array of industries, office managers should continue to adapt their processes and assess risks depending on local recommendations and the current conditions in the community.
 Assess the vulnerability of your office workers and allow them to work from home if necessary.

 As employers worldwide continue to navigate this intense public health crisis, social distancing, sanitizing stations, and sneeze guards have become the norm for office workers everywhere.
-If you can’t work from home, be proactive about protecting your office workers during the COVID-19 pandemic.
+If you can’t work from home, be proactive about protecting your office workers during seasons of heavy sickness.